Contents of AI vs. CGI: What Is the Difference?

 What is CGI?

-CGI stands for Computer Generated Imagery - the creation of visual content using 3D software.
-Whether still image or animation: geometry, materials, light and camera are deliberately constructed.
-A compact, neutral explanation is provided by Adobe: What is CGI animation?.
+CGI stands for computer-generated imagery, which is the creation of visual content using 3D software.
+Whether it's a still image or animation, the geometry, materials, lighting, and camera are deliberately constructed.
+A concise, neutral explanation is provided by Adobe: What is CGI animation?.

-With CGI, you don't need real products on set - we stage brand worlds photorealistically: from 3D product visualization to 3D animation.
+With CGI, you don't need real products on set; we create photorealistic brand worlds: from 3D product visualization to 3D animation.

 Danthree Studio - 3D studio for high-quality brand communication